denistsoi/franklinchen.github.io/source/_posts/2013-09-04-my-second-meeting-of-the-steel-city-ukuleles.markdown

 Adam led a great playlist of songs for us to go through.

+## Steel City Ukuleles T-shirt

+{% img /images/steel-city-ukuleles-shirt.jpg Franklin wearing Steel City Ukuleles shirt %}

+The first thing I did upon arrival at the session was to pay for and put on the Steel City Ukuleles T-shirt that Sunny said was for sale at my last meeting.
+I picked the blue one (there is also a red one).
+Very nice, and I'm proud to be wearing it!

 ## Singing

 Two weeks ago, at my first meeting, I was only on my fifth week of playing the ukulele at all, and struggled to keep up with chords and their changes in real time while also strumming, much less singing, so I did very little singing (especially since I barely knew most of the songs).